Here are some of the most commonly asked questions regarding sexual misconduct:

 What do I do if I am accused of sexual misconduct?

 DO NOT contact the alleged victim.
-You may immediately want to contact someone in the campus community who can act as your advisor.
-You may also contact the Dean of Student Services’ Office, for an explanation of the college’s procedures for addressing sexual misconduct complaints.
+You may immediately want to contact someone who can act as your advisor.
+You may also contact the Title IX & Student Relations Office, for an explanation of the college’s procedures for addressing sexual misconduct complaints.
 You may also want to talk to a confidential counselor in the Student Health Center or seek other community assistance.
-See below regarding legal representation.

 Will I (as a victim) have to pay for counseling/or medical care?